 I love the sparseness of Japanese fiction.
 Japanese authors never waste words.
 They intentionally arrange them much like a Japanese rock garden.
 The Woman In The Dunes is one of the best.
 Just like The Metamorphosis, it blends surreality with the real world in a way that is entirely believable.
 You never question the facts for a minute.
 Honestly, the movie version is just as good, but I would recommend reading the book first.

 As far as Japanese fiction, I also highly recommend Fires On The Plain by Ooka Shohei, which almost went on this list.

 Under The North Star trilogy by Väinö Linna

 Within the last decade or so, I got on a Finnish literature kick, since they’s my peoples.
 Among the very best Finnish literature I read was Linna.* The trilogy starts with one man, Jussi, in 1880 and follows his family through the First World War, the Finnish Civil War and the Second World War.
 It is an absolutely fascinating and entertaining read.
 I mention it often on this blog.

 *The other very best were The Unknown Soldier by Linna and Seven Brothers by Aleksis Kivi, the national author of Finland.

 This was also a high school read, or shortly thereafter, when I was still in my snobby lit phase.
 I could pretty much recite the intricacies of the plot verbatim.
 I could tell you the characters and what happens, which is rare for me, since my memory problems don’t usually allow those kind of details.
 Rubashov and Harelip will always be stored in my memory banks.
 I haven’t re-read this book in a long time, but I still think of it very fondly.

-Alright, you’re turn.
-What’s on your list?
+So, what’s on your list?